KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-04-15-self-healing-bad-data.md

 ```

 # Conclusion
 Handling bad data is a fundamental aspect of building resilient data pipelines.
-By isolating invalid records, automating their reprocessing, and retaining them for future testing, data pipeline integrity is preserved.
+By isolating invalid records, automating their reprocessing, and retaining them for future testing, the integrity of the pipeline is preserved.
 This approach ensures that data quality issues do not cause pipeline disruptions while enabling continuous improvements.

 Additionally, enabling features like CDF for tracking the history of bad data provides a robust framework for debugging, testing, and validating pipeline changes.
 With this self-healing approach, pipelines are better equipped to handle bad data without unnecessary disruptions, allowing for greater flexibility and reliability.

 ## Key Takeaways:
-1. Isolate and Manage Bad Data: Keep bad records separate from valid data to prevent pipeline failures.
+1. **Isolate and Manage Bad Data**: Keep bad records separate from valid data to prevent pipeline failures.

-2. Automate Bad Data Reprocessing: Automatically reprocess bad data when underlying issues are fixed, removing the need for manual intervention.
+2. **Automate Bad Data Reprocessing**: Automatically reprocess bad data when underlying issues are fixed, removing the need for manual intervention.

-3. Track Bad Data History: Retain a historical record of bad data using features like CDF to ensure records can be tested and debugged in the future.
+3. **Track Bad Data History**: Retain a historical record of bad data using features like CDF to ensure records can be tested and debugged in the future.

 By implementing these practices, data pipelines become more resilient, capable of handling errors efficiently, and can evolve without being derailed by bad data.